duzan21/DeepLearningProjectMR/README.md

 The notebook is divided into parts:
   1. Hyperparams – there you can set different parameters for running.
+      1. action:
+        1. "Training" - train the network
+        2. "Analysis" - load trained network
+      2. networkType:
+        1. CNN2 - the architecture used in "Convolutional Radio Modulation Recognition Networks 2016"
+        2. CNN2_switch_kernels - the CNN2 architecture with switched kernel.
+        3. CNN2_FFT - the CNN2 architecture with FFT and time samples as input.
+        4. CNN2_ENSEMBLE - ensemble of the  fft and time samples using CNN2 architecture
+        5. VGG - the CNN architecture inspire by VGG.
+        6. VGG_ENSEMBLE - ensemble of the  fft and time samples using VGG architecture
+      3. dataSet:
+        1. 2016.04C.multisnr - the old data set used in "Convolutional Radio Modulation Recognition Networks 2016"
+        2. RML2016.10a_dict - the new data set that supersedes 2016.04C.multisnr
   2. Imports and mount google drive - importing python modules we use and mount google drive.
   3. Dataset setup and FFT preprocess - read the dataset from the drive and preprocess the data.
   4. Setting up the network - there we setting up the network according to networkType and prints it contents.